tmtekk/Tour-of-Data-Structures/README.md

 # Tour-of-Data-Structures
+#Tim Miller

-implementations of various data structures
+This repository is intended to hold implementations of various data structures.
+I've taken the standard university computer science classes which teach data structures, but, in continuing my education, I intend to research and implement data structures and algorithms in various programming languages.